 Definition

-Where certificates have been in effect for a child for 6 weeks at a particular service, the approved provider needs to apply to Centrelink for a determination if the child is still considered 'at risk'.
+Once the 6 weeks of certificate/s have been used for a child at a particular service, the approved provider needs to apply to Services Australia for a determination (1.1.D.78) if the child is still considered ‘at risk’ (1.1.A.110).

-Example: Cary attends Pink Donkey Child Care Centre and was given a 6-week certificate on 1 October 2018 because he was 'at risk' at the time.
-It is now 1 August 2019 and Cary is 'at risk' again.
-Cary cannot be given another certificate because he has been on a certificate for a total of 6 weeks within the last 12 months (between 2 October 2018 and 1 August 2019).
-The child care provider will need to apply to Centrelink for a determination for Cary.
+Example: Cary attends Pink Donkey Child Care Centre for a few months and was given a 6-week certificate on 3 October 2022 because he was at risk at the time.
+It is now 31 July 2023 and Cary has returned to Pink Donkey Child Care Centre and is considered at risk again.
+Cary cannot be given another certificate at this service because the service has already used the 6 weeks of certificate within the last 12 months.
+Instead, the approved provider will need to apply to Services Australia for a determination for Cary.

 Act reference: FAAct section 85CB Certification for ACCS (child wellbeing)